ranganathanlab/bmDCA/README.md

 ### Sampling (`bmdca_sample`)

-One can use a Monte-Carlo based sampler to draw sequences from the model specified by the learned parameters.
+Use a Monte-Carlo sampler to draw sequences from the model specified by the learned parameters.

 Run:
 ```